-1. provide a knowledge of a range of testing and interviewing methods and questionnaire designs;
+1. Critically review a range of testing and interviewing methods and questionnaire designs;

-2. familiarise students with the practical details of designing, constructing, administering and interpreting tests, questionnaires and interviews;
+2. Apply the practical details of designing, constructing and administering tests and questionnaires;

-5. familiarise students with some of the statistical techniques used in test construction and questionnaire design.
+4. Evaluate statistical methods used in test construction and questionnaire design;

-1. Psychometric testing, in which students will investigate such issues as the historical background of testing, types of test for various purposes, how tests are developed and shown to be reliable and valid, guidelines for administering tests, how norms are constructed and used, and the ethical uses of testing and, contemporary statistical methods of test and questionnaire construction;
+- Psychometric testing, in which students will investigate such issues as the historical background of testing, types of test for various purposes, how tests are developed and shown to be reliable and valid, guidelines for administering tests, how norms are constructed and used, the ethical uses of testing and contemporary statistical methods of test and questionnaire construction;

 Related courses PSYC3000, PSYC3500, PSYC3600.